staceyatx/staceyatx-github.io/_posts/2015-09-02-first-blog-post.md

 title:  "First Post"
 categories: jekyll update
 ---

-# CSS?
-More Like CSI
+On the night before class began, there was a download party for us to start getting to know our class mates.

-On the night before class began, there was a download party for everyone to download all the programs we'd be using and it gave us a chance to start getting to know each other.
 While going around introducing ourselves and saying how we came to be at the Iron Yard, it wasn't even the third person's turn that I had already started doubting myself and was screaming **"what have I gotten myself into?**" in my head.
 Everyone had at least _some_ experience with coding, where as I had absolutely _none_.
 On top of that, I had literally just been dumped (the day before) by my boyfriend.
 I was an emotional wreck and my self-doubt increased dramatically with every passing second.
 To make matters worse, I was